-Consolidation, etc. of causes or matters (O.4, r.3)
+Consolidation of causes or matters (O.4, r.4)

-- 3. (1) Where two or more causes or matters are pending in the Court, then, if it appears to the Court - - (a) that some common question of law or fact arises in both or all of them; or - (b) that the rights to relief claimed therein are in respect of or arise out of the same transaction or series of transactions; or - (c) that for some other reason it is desirable to make an order under this rule, the Court may order those causes or matters to be consolidated on such terms as it thinks just or may order them to be tried at the same time or one immediately after another or may order any of them to be stayed until after the determination of any other of them.
+- 4. (1) Where two or more causes or matters are pending in the same Division of the Court and it appears to the Court that - (a) some common question of law or fact arises in both or all of them; or - (b) the rights or relief claimed are in respect of or arise out of the same transaction or series of transactions; or - (c) for some other reason it is desirable to make an order under this Rule, the Court may order those causes or matters to be consolidated on such terms as it thinks just or may order them to be tried at the same time or one immediately after another or may order any of them to be stayed until after the determination of any other of them.